Blurry background for design

 Older adults, especially those who have never worn glasses, may think LASIK is their only solution as they begin to age and need reading glasses.
 However, due to the number of disqualifying factors, many people 40 and older may not be good candidates for LASIK.

-Refractive lens exchange (RLE) replaces your eye’s natural lens with an artificial intraocular lens (IOL).
-This procedure is typically reserved for patients who experience a change in their vision due to the natural aging of the eye.
+Refractive lens exchange (RLE) replaces the natural lens of the eye with an artificial intraocular lens (IOL).
+This procedure is typically reserved for patients who experience a change in their vision due to the eye’s natural aging.

 Lens replacement surgery is identical to cataract surgery; the difference is that RLE replaces a clear lens rather than a lens that has become cloudy due to a cataract.
 As in cataract surgery, the types of artificial lenses available with lens replacement surgery are the same and depend on the health of your eyes.